 In 2000 the crisis hit Latin America and cost me my job, I discovered was pregnant and we decided I was going to be an Expat wife – for better or for worse – working as a team with my husband.

 Our son was born a true Porteño and a few years later we moved to Paris, France and then on to Milano, Italy where I gave birth to our little girl.
-With two kids in tow we moved from Milan to Madrid, Spain then to Lugano, Switzerland and back to Paris where we are now based.
+With two kids in tow we moved from Milan to Madrid, Spain then to Lugano, Switzerland and back to Paris.
+Meanwhile, the kids are no longer kids and they have spread their wings.
+As a couple we have settled in Firenze, Italy enjoying the sights and tastes of Tuscany.

 I have happily followed my husband over the past two decades rebuilding our life time and again from scratch not losing focus of what works best for our family.
 I have developed my own personal interests in International education and Expat blogging which I pursue with passion.